tverweij/KerioIpBlocker/README.md

 # Get an API Key at AbuseIPDB

-Go to https://www.abuseipdb.com/pricing and select a plan - then create your account and create your API key
+Go to https://www.abuseipdb.com/pricing and select a plan - then create your account and create your API key Depending on your plan, you will have an maximum amount of checks - when your checks for today are exhausted, no new IPAddresses will be blocked as we can not check them anymore.

 # Schedule the software